snavarropino/EfCoreEnums/README.md

     }
 ```

-Finally we use helper to populate values
+Finally we use helper seed method to populate values

 ```c#
     using (var context = GetDbContext())